2006 IndyCar Series: Closing rounds

-The Marlboro Team Penske drivers locked out the front row for the next race, the ABC Supply / A. J. Foyt Indy 225 at the Milwaukee Mile, with Castroneves qualifying ahead of Hornish Jr. Kanaan overtook Castroneves for the first position on lap 32 and maintained his lead throughout much of the race, only dropping back in the running order during pit stop cycles and restarts.
+The Team Penske drivers locked out the front row for the next race, the ABC Supply / A. J. Foyt Indy 225 at the Milwaukee Mile, with Castroneves qualifying ahead of Hornish Jr. Kanaan overtook Castroneves for the first position on lap 32 and maintained his lead throughout much of the race, only dropping back in the running order during pit stop cycles and restarts.
 He took the lead for good by passing teammate Andretti on lap 180 and earned the win, which placed him fifth in the championship.
-After running a lap down in the first half of the race, Hornish Jr. utilized the AGR drivers' pit strategy and clawed up to second place.
+It was the first win of the season for a team other than Team Penske or After running a lap down in the first half of the race, Hornish Jr. utilized the AGR drivers' pit strategy and clawed up to second place.

+Marco Andretti (pictured in 2018) earned his first IndyCar Series win in the Indy Grand Prix of Sonoma.

 Ahead of Michigan International Speedway's Firestone Indy 400, Castroneves and Hornish Jr. qualified on the front row once again and devised a plan to run nose-to-tail with each other in the race, which was delayed by two-and-a-half hours due to rain.
 The plan executed well until Hornish Jr. was set back by persistent engine issues and retired from the race on lap 73.
 At this point, Meira took control of the race and held the lead until a round of green-flag pit stops shuffled Castroneves to the first position and Meira to second on lap 134.
 Meira made a valiant effort to close the gap, but it was in vain, as Castroneves scored the victory and retook the championship lead.